Multipartite Embezzlement of Entanglement: Multipartite embezzling families and states

 \begin{proof} The first two items follow from the arguments presented in \cite[Sec.
 6]{long_paper}.
 We only sketch them here.
 For the first item, observe that $\M_{x}=\M_{x}\up{n}\ox \M_{x}^{>n}$ and that by the above discussion, the states $\omega_x^{>n}$ on $\M_{x}^{>n}$ arising as the marginals of $\Omega^{>n}$ are monopartite embezzling states.
 Since $\omega_x = \omega_x\up{n}\ox \omega_x^{>n}$ for every $n\in\NN$, it follows from \cite[Thm.~88]{long_paper} that $\M_{x}$ must be of type III$_1$.
 For the second item, every density operator $\rho$ on $\B(\H)$ can be approximated by a density operator of the form

 on $\H\up{n}\ox \H^{>n}$ up to arbitrary accuracy (see for example \cite[Cor.
 85]{long_paper}).
-Since $\Omega^{>n}$ defines an $N$-partite embezzling state for every $n\in\NN$, it follows that $\rho$ is a $N$-partite embezzling state.
+Since $\Omega^{>n}$ defines an $N$-partite embezzling state for every $n\in\NN$, it follows that $\rho$ is an $N$-partite embezzling state.
 Finally, Haag duality holds by \cref{lem:haag}. \end{proof}